rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     $ sudo dnf list kernel
     ```

-4. Now check if there are any updated packages available for the installed kernel package.
+4. Now check if any updated packages are available for the installed kernel package.
 Type:

     ```
     $ dnf  check-update kernel